santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 $$

 Now if we measure qubit in the $$\ket{+},\ket{-}$$ basis then we would observe $$\ket{+}$$ with probability $$\frac{(\alpha + \beta)^{2}}{2}$$ and $$\ket{-}$$ with probability $$\frac{(\alpha - \beta)^{2}}{2}$$.
+This illustrates the fact the same vector can collapse to a different set of basis vectors based on the basis used for measurement.